Land0fChocolate/NewEmeraldRomHack/README.md

 - Gym Leaders do more:
 	- Roxanne trades evolution stones for fossils.
 	- Brawly can give a random shard daily.
+- Item changes
-- Item changes: Quick Claw now increases speed by 10% when user is below 50% health.
+	- Quick Claw now increases speed by 10% when user is below 50% health.
+	- Vitamins give 20 EVs instead of 10.
+	- Prices of various items adjusted.
 - New Items:
 	- Super Vitamins (Adding 100 EVs per use)
 - Deoxys is able to change forms by interacting with meteorites in the overworld.